-- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies will be applied to Derryadd East Bog.
+- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator.

+- Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies will be applied to Derryadd East Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling (see map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures will be carried out and any issues identified resolved and the rehabilitation plan adapted. - A review of archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
-The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of issues that may constrain rehabilitation such as turbary and existing land agreements is to be carried out. - A review of remaining milled peat stocks was carried out.
-There are several old peat stock piles on site that will not be removed and be decommissioned.
-Appendix XIII provides details of the proposed decommissioning and reinstatement procedure for remaining peat stock on site. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
+The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of issues that may constrain rehabilitation such as turbary and existing land agreements is to be carried out. - A review of remaining milled peat stocks is to be carried out.
+There are peat stocks remaining on the bog.
+It is expected that these stocks will be removed before rehabilitation is completed. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
 The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.